rackerlabs/rackspace-how-to/content/cloud-servers/checking-linux-file-permissions-with-ls.md

 The first name indicates the owner of the file.
-The `user` permissions apply to owner of the file, so in this case, the user 'root' has read, write, and execute permissions for this directory.
+The `user` permissions apply to owner of the file, so in this case, the user 'root' has read, write, and execute permissions for this directory. to

 The second name is the file's group.
 The `group` permissions apply to any user in the same group as the file, so in this case, those permissions